 Day 8 and Beyond

 Some people have a lingering cough for a few weeks after the flu.
-This is especially common in elderly people and those who have a lung condition.
+Cough is especially common in elderly people and those with lung conditions.

 If a lingering cough is keeping you up at night, or if you have difficulty breathing when coughing, call your doctor.
 You should also call your doctor if your cough improves but then takes a turn for the worst.